SMSC AND BRITISH VALUES

-At Harper Green school we seek to develop well rounded individuals who understand the core British Values and who have social, moral, spiritual and cultural awareness.
+At Harper Green School, we seek to develop well-rounded individuals who understand the core British Values and have social, moral, spiritual and cultural awareness.

-The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
+The government emphasises that schools must ensure that key ‘British Values’ are taught in all UK schools.
 The government set out its definition of British values in the ‘Prevent Strategy’ – values of:

 - The rule of law (protect and keep us safe),